Alaya-in-Matrix/Differential_Evolution/README.md

 * When you're implementing your own mutation strategy, you need to consider that `de.f()` might give a random number, for example, if you use `DERandomF` as DE solver
+* This program is not optimized for performance on the assumption that the function evaluation is the most expensive part